justfoolingaround/animdl/readme.md

 AnimDL is an incredibly powerful tool for downloading and streaming anime.

+*`cli-beta.py` is functional but some features are awaited for the final push.
+You can use it if you have `click` (a Python module) installed.*

 ### Core features

 - Abuses the developer's knowledge of internal streaming mechanisms in various different sites to hunt down high quality stream links.